hackfoldr/hackfoldr-2.0-forkme/README.md

 * Jade
 * jQuery
 * Handlebars
+* Tabletop

 Windows
 ------------
-* now using Fire.app build views/ to public/
+* using Fire.app to watch .jade and .sass
-* if build doesn't work: jade . -o . --pretty
+* development on master branch
+* deploy: use deploy.bat to deploy to gh-pages (half working... lol)

 Mockup / Prototype
 ============